joaopcarmo/GMList/README.md

 ## Features

-- Retrieve a list of all games with summarized information (DTO)
+- **GET /games**: Returns a list of all games with summarized information (DTO).
-- Retrieve detailed information for each game
+- **GET /games/{id}**: Returns detailed information for a specific game.
+- **GET /games/list/{listId}**: Returns all games belonging to a specific list.
-- Organized architecture with DTOs, Repositories, Services, and Controllers
+- Organized architecture using DTOs, Repositories, Services, and Controllers.
-- Initial seed data to populate the database with popular games
+- Initial seed data to populate the database with popular games.
-- Persistence using JPA and an H2 in-memory database for development and testing
+- Persistence using JPA with an in-memory H2 database for development and testing.

 ---